marceloneppel/market-data-downloader/README.md

 # Market Data Downloader

-A small Rust CLI to download market data aggregates from [Polygon.io](https://polygon.io/).
+A small Rust CLI to download market data aggregates from providers such as [Polygon.io](https://polygon.io/) and [Twelve Data](https://twelvedata.com/).
 It supports downloading minute or daily aggregates for equities, indices, and more, and saving them as CSV or JSON.

-Note on data providers: for now, the only available market data provider is Polygon.io.
-In the future, more providers will be added.
+Data providers:
+- Polygon.io (default) — env: POLYGON_API_KEY
+- Twelve Data — env: TWELVEDATA_API_KEY

+Select provider with `--provider polygon` (default) or `--provider twelvedata`.

 ## Prerequisites
 - Rust and Cargo installed (https://rustup.rs)
-- A Polygon.io API key
+- API key for the provider you intend to use:
-  - Provide it via the `--apikey` flag or set the environment variable `POLYGON_API_KEY`.
+  - Polygon.io: provide via `--apikey` or set `POLYGON_API_KEY`.
+  - Twelve Data: provide via `--apikey` or set `TWELVEDATA_API_KEY`.

 ## Clone
 ```